vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 181 commits since the previous release, including 87 fixes.
+More than 183 commits since the previous release, including 88 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Fri Dec 16 02:13:52 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sat Dec 17 02:13:05 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER